johanhaleby/javalin.github.io/_posts/tutorials/2017-08-24-javalin-auth-example.md

 ```

 ### Extracting user-roles from the context
-There is no `ctx.userRoles` concept in Javalin, so we need to implement it.
+There is no `ctx.userRoles` concept in Occurrent, so we need to implement it.
 First we need a user-table.
 We'll create a `map(Pair<String, String>, Set<Role>)` where keys are
 username+password in cleartext (please don't do this for a real service), and values are user-roles: